Impression formation: Check-list

 A check-list consisting of assorted personality descriptors is often used to supplement free response or free association data and to compare group trends.
 After presenting character-qualities of an imagined individual, perceivers are instructed to select the character adjectives from a preset list that best describe the resulting impression.
 While this produces an easily quantifiable assessment of an impression, it forces participants' answers into a limited, and often extreme, response set.
 However, when used in conjunction with the above-mentioned techniques, check-list data provides useful information about the character of impressions.

 Likert-type rating scales

 With Likert scales, perceivers are responding to a presentation of discrete personality characteristics.
 Common presentation methods include lists of adjectives, photos or videos depicting a scene, or written scenarios.
 For example, a participant might be asked to answer the question "Would an honest (trait) person ever search for the owner of a lost package (behavior)?" by answering on a 5-point scale ranging from 1 "very unlikely" to 5 "very likely."

+Thin slices experiments

+In the thin slices experiment, participants are asked to watch brief video clips depicting the target's behaviors, each lasting a few seconds.
+They need to then rate the target on various dimensions and provide an overall rating based on the impression from the clips.